Tomato Cucumber Salad with Mint and Feta

 - Whisk together olive oil and fresh lemon juice and mix desired amount with the salad ingredients.

-- Season Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme to taste with salt and fresh-ground black pepper and serve.
+- Season the salad to taste with salt and fresh-ground black pepper and serve.

 - Be prepared to be wowed by this amazing salad!